 “Memoirs of a Geisha” star Michelle Yeoh reprised her role from the original “Crouching Tiger” to join the cast of the sequel.
 Of returning to the cast, Yeoh told USA Today, “It was just like old times.”

 She’s joined by martial-arts film superstar Donnie Yen, best known for his portrayal of wushu master Yip Man in the trilogy “Ip Man.”
-Yen is staying busy, as the third installment of “Ip Man” was released December 2015 in Hong Kong.
+Yen is staying busy, as the third installment of “Ip Man” released on December 2015 in Hong Kong.
 He switched roles from playing one master to another.

 With this dynamic duo on screen together, it’s easy to see why martial-arts films fans are so excited.